-Statement of Proposed Royalties to Be Collected for the Reproduction, in Canada, of Performers’ Performances by Commercial Radio Stations
+Statement of Proposed Royalties to Be Collected for the Reproduction of Musical Works, in Canada, in 2013

-In accordance with section 70.14 of the Copyright Act, the Copyright Board hereby publishes the statement of proposed royalties filed by ACTRA PRS/MROC on March 29, 2012, with respect to royalties it proposes to collect, effective January 1, 2013, for the reproduction, in Canada, of performers’ performances by commercial radio stations for the year 2013.
+In accordance with section 70.14 of the Copyright Act, the Copyright Board hereby publishes the statement of royalties filed by CMRRA-SODRAC Inc. (CSI) on March 9, 2012, on behalf of the Society for Reproduction Rights of Authors, Composers and Publishers in Canada (SODRAC) Inc., SODRAC 2003 Inc. and the Canadian Musical Reproduction Rights Agency (CMRRA), with respect to royalties it proposes to collect, effective January 1, 2013, for the reproduction of musical works, in Canada, by multi-channel subscription radio services in 2013.

-In accordance with the provisions of the same section, the Board hereby gives notice that prospective users or their representatives who wish to object to the statement may file written objections with the Board, at the address indicated below, within 60 days of the publication hereof, that is no later than July 18, 2012.
+In accordance with the provisions of the same section, the Board hereby gives notice that prospective users or their representatives who wish to object to the proposed tariffs may file written objections with the Board, at the address indicated below, within 60 days of the publication hereof, that is no later than June 20, 2012.

 56 Sparks Street, Suite 800

-1. This tariff may be cited as the ACTRA PRS/MROC Commercial Radio Tariff, 2013.
+1. This tariff may be cited as the Satellite Radio Services Tariff (CMRRA-SODRAC Inc. 2013).

 2. In this tariff,